anodyne/docs/themeing.md

 CSS is at the heart of making a theme look the way you want.
 Not sure what CSS is or how to write it?
 Don't worry, we have some [helpful links](/docs/2.6/helpful-links) with resources for learning CSS to master customizing your themes in no time.
 :::

-Stylesheets within themes also vary between theme authors, but they can usually be found in a global folder or within one of the specific section folders.
-Each theme usually comes with five CSS files:
+Stylesheets within themes can vary greatly between theme authors, but they can usually be found in a global folder or within one of the specific section folders.
+Each theme generally comes with five CSS files:

-- `main.css` – the file that each template page calls, containing links to the other files within the CSS folder.
+- `main.css` – the file that each template page calls; for simplicity, this contains links to the other CSS files in the directory
-- `skin.css` – the primary stylesheet of a theme
+- `skin.css` – a stylesheet responsible for the visual elements of the theme such as color, fonts, and more
-- `structure.css` – a stylesheet that contains structural elements of a theme, including buttons, tables, form inputs, and more
+- `structure.css` – a stylesheet responsible for more of the low level structural elements of a theme such as margins, paddings, and more
-- `jquery.ui.tabs.css` – a stylesheet that contains styles for the theme's tabs, commonly seen on character pages, the join form, and the admin dashboard
+- `jquery.ui.tabs.css` – a stylesheet that contains styles for the theme's tabs
-- `jquery.ui.theme.css` – a stylesheet that provides support for certain jQuery functions
+- `jquery.ui.theme.css` – a stylesheet that provides support for jQuery UI themes

 :::note
 Unless the theme's CSS files are located in a global folder, you'll need to update each CSS file within each section for your changes to appear across the site.
 Keep in mind that each section may have specific styling that does not exist in another section's CSS files, so copy/pasting entire CSS files is not recommended.